ryx/datalayer.js/README.md

 The previous example shows a simple event annotation used to bind a click-Handler to an element.
 When the `<a>` tag is clicked it causes an event with the name `my-annotated-event` and the data `{foo: 'bar'}` to be broadcasted by datalayer.js.
 It has the same effect as manually adding an `onclick` handler on the element and executing `dal.broadcast('my-annotated-event', {"foo":"bar"})` in its callback.

 ## Building and Bundling
 After you have set up and configured your personal version of datalayer.js, it is time to build and package the datalayer core and its plugins into your global script bundle.
 We intentionally not provide a preferred method for that because it highly depends on the system and tool landscape of your system.
-Common solutions are webpack, rollup or a more manual AMD-based setup using gulpor grunt.
+Common solutions are webpack, rollup or a more manual AMD-based setup using gulp or grunt.
 (TODO: provide examples for popular toolchains).
 Alternatively you might also include datalayer.js from a public CDN (e.g. [unpkg](https://unpkg.com)) and then simply embed it using a method of choice (see [Integration](#integration) for available options).

 # Conventions